-Part-time work is available for students.
-However, the study of law is a full-time occupation; and any student who, for pressing economic reasons, must work more than a maximum of 12 hours a week, is urged to consult the Dean as to the advisability of spreading the prescribed program of instruction over more than the minimum of three academic years.
+Part-time work is available.
+It must be understood, however, that the study of law is a full-time occupation; and any student who, for pressing economic reasons, must work more than a maximum of 12 hours a week, is urged to consult the Dean as to the advisability of spreading the prescribed program of instruction over more than the minimum of three academic years.